WasiqB/coteafs-logger/README.md

 ## :boom: What's this all about?

 coteafs-logger is a Java wrapper library build on top of **log4j2**.
 This library was created to simplify the logging as there is no need to add two dependency of log4j2.
-Also the logger can be configured using different config formats (Yaml, JSON, XML and properties)
+Also, the logger can be configured using different config formats ( Yaml, JSON, XML and properties)

 ## :golf: What this library offers?

-By default if you don't provide the logger config, then it will not log anything.
-But if the logger file is provided, it will log as per the config setting.
+By default, if you don't provide the logger config, then it will not log anything, but, if the logger file is provided, it will log as per the config setting.
 To know more about the behavior of config file, check out it's repository [here][configs]

 ## Loggy Class